AdityaNair21/Binary-23-Tree/README.md

 This project is the binary implentation of a 2-3 tree.
 At its core it is just a simple binary tree, with nodes that have 1 value and 2 children.
 However, it has a set of methods that organize this binary tree as a 2-3 tree.

 # How it works
 The method that allows this binary tree to be read as a two-three tree is the isGroup method.

 Here is a visualization of the isGroup method:
-In this binary 2-3 tree below, the only groups are (10,50) and (100,200) My isGroup method would look at the total groups to the left and the right of 2 nodes respectively to determine the two nodes are in fact a group.
+In this binary 2-3 tree below, the only groups are (10,50) and (100,200) The isGroup method would look at the total groups to the left and the right of 2 nodes respectively to determine the two nodes are in fact a group.
 But crucially- it ignores groups on the inside.
 Here is what I mean.

 EXAMPLE 1:
 (10,50):